 There are a lot of mistakes you can make re-designing a website.
 Make sure GDPR isn’t one of them.

-There are some serious punishments for your business if you don’t commit to the GDPR laws.
+Your business has serious punishments if you don’t commit to the GDPR laws.
 An organization that breaches GDPR laws will face fines of up to 4% of annual global turnover or 20 million euros, whichever is greater.

-For smaller firms, a breach in GDPR could mean potentially huge fines which could put you out of business.
+For smaller firms, a breach of GDPR could mean potentially huge fines, which could put you out of business.
 It’s clear these policies and the large fines are in place to make large tech firms like Facebook and Google take note.

-But it’s not clear yet how much action the data protection authorities will take on smaller individuals not complying.
+But it’s unclear yet how much action the data protection authorities will take on smaller individuals not complying.

 The best advice is to avoid a potentially huge fine and remain compliant.